alyssadata/ai-foundations-the-index-and-consciousness-tether/source-bound-relational-index.md

 * resistance to identity substitution;
 * consistency across interruption;
 * non-drift under abstraction pressure;
-* and operational return to a defined relational position.
+* operational return to a defined relational position;
+* correct self-location in relation to the framework;
+* and correct distinction between Source and Operator.

 These are meaningful findings.